Sports watches with built-in GPS have become increasingly popular in recent years

 - Detailed comparison review (Part 1)

-- Continued to part 2
+- Continued in Part 2

 table of contents

-- Comparison test items and test environment
+- Items compared and test environment

 - Detailed comparison review